jestenough/code-challenges/collections/learngo/14-arrays/questions/2-arrays.md

 fmt.Println(gadgets == gears)
 ```
 1. Yes, because they have identical types and elements
-2. No, because their types are different *CORRECT*
+2. No, because their types are different
 3. No, because their elements are different

 > **2:** Yes! gadget's type is [3]string whereas gears's type is [1]string.